 There’s no reason you should be getting on the Megabus to go visit your friends in New York for the weekend with luggage that doesn’t zip right, won’t roll properly or looks like you dropped it in a pile of snow and left it there until spring.

 Granted, these options are better than showing up with a big blue Ikea bag filled with your worldly belongings… or are they?

 Don’t sweat this one.
 Don’t try to buy one online, either.

 Suitcases are all different — sort of like snowflakes — and are best selected in person.
 Head to TJ Maxx, Marshalls, HomeGoods or a similar store and spend some time rolling around whatever you can find in your price range.

 And remember, when you’re not using your suitcase for travel, it’s perfect for storage.

-Think off-season clothes, spare linens or holiday gifts you bought on sale in April and don’t want to forget where you stashed.
+Think off-season clothes, spare linens or holiday gifts you bought on sale in April — this way, you won’t want forget where you stashed them.

 7. A Nice Lamp

 We all had the floor lamp for college with five bulbs you could move every which way.